floc-crisis-center/platform/README.md

 Build and deploy infobots using [Rasa](https://github.com/RasaHQ/rasa)

 ## Introduction
 Floc Crisis Center (FCC) is an open source tool that helps you quickly build infobots.
-Based on the specific topic that the infobot is built for, it can hold simple conversations with the user to relevant information in the form of menus and submenus.
+These domain specific infobots can hold simple conversations with the user to provide topical information in the form of menus and submenus.

 ## Repos
-FCC is divided into a 4 repositories:
+FCC is divided into 4 repositories:
 * [Platform](https://github.com/floc-crisis-center/platform) (this project)
 * [Bot Builder](https://github.com/floc-crisis-center/bot-builder)
 * [Web Console](https://github.com/floc-crisis-center/web-console)